 In each Award outlined above, ties will be resolved by taking the school with the greatest number of higher placements as the winner.
+There will be only one winner for each placement (no ties for any placements).

 In each section Festival points are awarded as follows: